 In addition I have learned more about Photoshop, shortcuts, design, layout and multiple other tips and tricks that have helped with creating templates and military designs for CafePress.

 This year I also started doing some free-lance graphic design and marketing for a few clients.
-One of which is a jazz Steve Raybine and 2014 holds a lot of promise on a new venture of Music Motivational posters.
-The site is hosted on Fine Art America where I also have a small presence selling my photography.
-But I didn’t do much with it this past year, however that will soon change.
+One of which is for a jazz musician, Steve Raybine and 2014 holds a lot of promise on a new venture of Music Motivational posters.
+We are currently looking for nationwide distributorship in the music industry.
+Currently the designs are for sale on Fine Art America where I also have a small presence selling my photography.
+(I didn’t do much with my own photography this past year, however that will soon change.)

 As with anything marketing and developing an audience and following takes time and although my income curve is definitely on an upward trend I spend many hours a week nurturing the various channels.
 In fifteen years I would like to retire, travel around the country (or world) in an RV and generate enough online income to live comfortable and enjoy life sitting on a beach chair with my laptop.